Golden Eagle - Caspian Odyssey

 Upon arrival at Yerevan International Airport you will be met and transferred to the five-star Alexander Hotel, for a two night stay.
 Located in the heart of Yerevan’s historic quarter even the hotel’s facade with a history dating back to the 18th century presents a unique glimpse into the country’s fascinating past.

-For early arrivals to Yerevan, do not miss the opportunity to take advantage this afternoon of a Freedom of Choice option to visit the Mother Cathedral of the Armenian Apostolic Church, often referred to as the Vatican of Armenia.
-Built in 301 AD, Etchmiadzin is considered the oldest cathedral in the world.
-Visit the Treasury Museum of Etchmiadzin, showcasing important Christian relics, such as the pieces of the True Cross, a fragment of Noah’s Ark, and the Holy Spear which pierced the body of Christ.
-Then make a brief stop at the UNESCO World Heritage Site Zvartnots Cathedral (7th century), and the Tsitsernakaberd Memorial, was built to honour the 1.5 million Armenians killed by genocide in the 20th century.
+Option 1: Visit Etchmiadzin, the spiritual centre of the Armenian Apostolic Church and often referred to as the “Vatican of Armenia.”
+Founded in 301 AD, it is widely regarded as the oldest cathedral in the world.
+Explore the Treasury Museum of Etchmiadzin, which houses some of Christianity’s most revered relics, including fragments of the True Cross, a piece believed to be from Noah’s Ark, and the Holy Spear said to have pierced the body of Christ.
+Also make a brief stop at the UNESCO World Heritage Site of 7th-century Zvartnots Cathedral.

-Day 2 : Yerevan
+Day 2 : Yerevan & Lake Sevan

-Day 3 : Yerevan & Lake Sevan
+Day 3 : Yerevan

 Day 4 : Tbilisi